Gluten Free Tomato Basil Quiche, such a wonderful breakfast or brunch option. Oh, heck. Have it for supper, too!

 Both are made in a similar manner, except with the quiche, you pour in four beaten eggs, upping the protein for your meal.

 Be careful when you roll out the pie crust.
 Make it thin in the center.
-Don says I should have folded the outside crust (around the rim) over on itself to make it thicker, but I needed to make the center of the crust thinner.
+Don says I should have folded the outside crust (around the rim) over on itself to make it thicker, and I needed to make the center of the crust thinner.
 Mine got a wee bit soggy and the outside was a bit crispy.
-I’ll keep trying.
+I'll keep trying.
 But the flavor was terrific.
-I used Bob’s Red Mill 1-to-1 Gluten Free Baking Flour, and it worked great.
+I used Bob's Red Mill 1-to-1 Gluten Free Baking Flour (affiliate link), and it worked great.

 - 2 tablespoons olive or canola oil